gar1t/e2/doc/tutorial.rst

 Using the Handler
 -----------------

-To see this new task in action, we need to start it when we gen a new client connection.
-Fortunately, it's easy!
+To see this new task in action, we need to start it when we get a new client connection.
+It's easy!

 In ``mydb_server.erl``, modify ``dispatch_client/1`` as follows: